scottish-pl-institute/splv/2024-strathclyde/index.md

 We will have two lightning talk sessions at the end of Monday and Tuesday for students to give a quick introduction to their research.
 Contact <CIS_splv2024@groups.strath.ac.uk> if you would like to give a talk.
 More information and currently offered talks [here](lightning.md).

-## Registration:

-Registration closed Sunday 14 July.

-The registration fees are:

-**Free**
-:   for students at a SICSA-affiliated university (limited places)

-**250.00 GBP**
-:   for students at non SICSA-affiliated universities and academics

-**750.00 GBP**
-:   for all other participants, i.e. industry practitioners and independent researchers

-For students and academics, we kindly request that you register with an institutional account.

-If you are unsure which fee is applicable to you, please do get in contact.

-Fees cover: all lecture courses, tea and coffee breaks, lunch, a social event on Monday evening, and conference dinner Tuesday evening.

-Fees **do not** cover: travel and accommodation nor subsistence outside of the Summer School times.
-A list of options for accommodation are provided below.

 ## Schedule: